0

 If keeping the length of installation works to an absolute minimum is the priority then it is recommended to use the patented Dryzone Express Replastering System to install the insulating plasterboard of your choice.
 The system utilises the salt-inhibiting Dryshield Cream as a primer to adhere plasterboard directly to walls using Dryzone Drygrip Adhesive.
 Using dry-jointing techniques a job using Dryzone Express Replastering can be completed and ready for decoration in under 24 hours.

-Finally, it is important to protect the performance of any insulation to make sure that the energy savings are long-lived.
 Many of the properties in need of upgrade may not only suffer from poor insulation but also from moisture ingress, which can damage insulation and negate its advantages.
 Studies have proven that saturated brick, stone and masonry, can have up to 50% worse thermal resistance than dry materials.
 In the case of internal wall insulation, it can lead to thermal shock and the occurrence of interstitial condensation and mould growth.

 An application of Stormdry Masonry Protection Cream on the external leaf of exterior walls will stop rain penetration and moisture ingress on overly-porous walls, protecting the performance of insulation.
 The single-coat application of Stormdry Masonry Protection Cream makes it quick and cost-effective.
 By keeping the wall dry, Stormdry can actually enhance the performance of insulation.
 When used in combination with Stormdry EP-Board, computer-simulated calculations show the U-value of a solid wall is moved from 2.1 to 0.8 contributing to any upgrades in the property’s EPC.